 While college lays the foundation, graduation does not mark the end of professional development.
 Keeping up to date on medical advances and compliance requirements is vital.
 Many healthcare professionals are discovering the importance of continuing education due to its positive impact on patients and organizations.

 Continuing education is an activity that develops, maintains or builds the knowledge, skills and professional acumen of a nurse, physician or other practitioner.
-The importance of continuing education for healthcare professionals goes beyond meeting standard requirements set by governments, individual facilities and licensing boards with proficiency and includes professional development.
+The importance of continuing education for healthcare professionals includes both meeting standard requirements set by governments, individual facilities and licensing boards and additional professional development.